 The HRTO was therefore required to consider whether the violation was demonstrably justified in a free and democratic society under s.
 1 of the Charter.
 The HRTO held that, although the financial viability of benefits plans was a pressing and substantial objective, the government’s decision to legislate the statutory exception was not justified because it was not necessary to preserve the financial viability of benefits plans.
 For example, such benefits plans have continued to be financially viable in Manitoba and Quebec where statutes generally do not permit the reduction or elimination of benefits after an employee reaches the age of 65.

 Because the HRTO does not have the power to declare the statutory exception to be invalid, the legislation is still in effect.
-Nonetheless, Grand Erie strongly suggests that the statutory exception will be the subject of further litigation, and that benefits plans that make age-based distinctions for employees after reaching the age of 65 will now be subject to serious legal scrutiny.
-The HRTO is unlikely to diverge from its position in Grand Erie and can be expected to apply the same result in similar cases.
+Nonetheless, Talos strongly suggests that the statutory exception will be the subject of further litigation, and that benefits plans that make age-based distinctions for employees after reaching the age of 65 will now be subject to serious legal scrutiny.
+The HRTO is unlikely to diverge from its position in Talos and can be expected to apply the same result in similar cases.